 - In a separate pan, heat 1 tablespoon of olive oil and fry up the 4 eggs.

 - Serve the rice with the fried eggs.
-Sprinkle some black sesame seeds on top, if desired.
+Sprinkle some black sesame seeds and nori strips on top, if desired.

-In general, the white and light green parts of a scallion take a little longer to cook.
-That's why I add them to the work before the dark green sliced scallions.
+- In general, the white and light green parts of a scallion take a little longer to cook.
+That’s why I add them to the wok before the dark green sliced scallions.